noqqe/why-openbsd.rocks/content/fact/pid.md

 title: "PID randomization"
 ---

-OpenBSD has randomized PIDs.
-That means every process that is being spawned thats a random (unused) PID from the operating system.
-This protects the user from PID prediction attacks.
+OpenBSD spawns each new process with a random, unused PID.
+This protects the user from attacks that predict new PIDs.

 Details: